conan-io/docs/mastering/conditional.rst

 Conditional settings, options and requirements
 ==============================================

-Remember, in your ``conanfile.py`` you have also access to the options of your dependencies, and you can use them to:
+Remember, in your ``conanfile.py`` you also have access to the options of your dependencies, and you can use them to:

 * Add requirements dynamically
 * Change values of options

 The **configure** method might be used to hardcode dependencies options values.
-It is strongly discouraged to use it to change the settings values, please remember that ``settings`` are a configuration *input*, so it doesn't make sense to modify it in the recipes.
+It is strongly discouraged to use it to change the settings values.
+Please remember that ``settings`` are a configuration *input*, so it doesn't make sense to modify it in the recipes.

 Also, for options, a more flexible solution is to define dependencies options values in the ``default_options``,